Aircraft Valuations

 Please note that all communications received by us regardless of whether or not we have been formally engaged by a client, are bound by our published Non-Disclosure and Confidentiality policy, as well as the Valuer's Institute Code of Ethics.

-Aircraft valuations are akin to aircraft maintenance - there are no short cuts, and the consequences of any oversight can be costly.
+Aircraft valuations are akin to aircraft maintenance - there are no short cuts or 'ballpark' half jobs, and the consequences of any oversight or neglect can be costly.

 Therefore, always consider the following when comparing valuation fee estimates;